 Also on Z Living: The Importance Of Luxury & How To Upgrade In 3 Easy Steps

-House Poor Situation #5: You eat out, constantly.
+House Poor Situation #5: You're Eating Out Constantly.

 THE SOLUTION: Shopping food sales and eating at home are huge changes you can make right now to decrease your overall food spending budget.
 Try making coffee at home rather than hitting up Starbucks or plan a week's worth of homemade dinners that get the whole family involved in cooking.
-You can still eat out sometimes, but far less frequently — think once per month.
+You can still eat out sometimes, but not often—think once per month.

-Want more home debt advice?
+Want more budgeting advice?
 Don't miss House Poor, only on Z Living.